ste6anos/v3_hrvThesis/outputs/readme.md

 This section summarizes the HRV (Heart Rate Variability) metrics computed for different sliding window sizes (90m, 300m, 600m, and 1500m) using the analysis pipeline in `v3_metricsAnalysis.py`.
 For each window size:

 - **HRV Metrics Plot**: Visualizes the distribution of key HRV metrics (e.g., RMSSD, SDNN, LF/HF ratio) across awake (threshold 0.5) and sleep (threshold 0.45) states.
 - **Hypothesis Test Table**: Displays results from binary hypothesis equality tests against clinical targets (e.g., flare status, sex, smoking history), including p-values and test methods.
 Significant results (p < 0.05) are color-coded by state (awake: light blue; sleep: light green).
+The t-test or u-test is referred as (u), (t)
 - **Correlation Test**: A correlation test on CRP values has been added to the last row of the results table.

 Results are generated in the `outputs/` directory and visualized below for quick reference.